-Place the new poly V-belt over the pulleys, positioning the new belt so that it falls into all the belt pulley grooves.
+Place the new poly V-belt over the pulleys, positioning the new belt so that it falls into all the belt pulley grooves ensuring proper allignment.

-When installing the belts do not wrap belt around the tensioner until after the belt has been wrapped around all other pulleys and idlers.
+When installing the belts DO NOT wrap belt around the tensioner until after the belt has been wrapped around all other pulleys and idlers.

-After installing the belt, carefully allow the belt tensioner to spring back to its normal position.
-If the
+2. After installing the belt, carefully allow the belt tensioner to spring back to its normal position.
+If the tensioner had been temporarily blocked, relieve tensioner pressure enough to remove the locking pin, then allow the tensioner to spring back to its normal position.

-- tensioner had been temporarily blocked, relieve tensioner pressure enough to remove the locking pin, then allow the tensioner to spring back to its normal position. - Reinstall the fan drive poly V-belt as previously described in Poly Vbelt and Fan Drive Belt Installation on page 70. - Reconnect the electrical ground wire to the battery.
+- Reinstall the fan drive poly V-belt as previously described in Fan Belt Installation - If so equipped on page 87. - 4.
+Reconnect the electrical ground wire to the battery.